 Bukit Lawang jungle trekking with a guide in Indonesia is one of the best places to see the Sumatran Orangutan in the wild, and it’s pretty easy to do on a budget!

-The small town of Bukit Lawang sits on the edge of the Gunung Leuser National Park, a big rainforest where you can see all kinds of animals, including tigers, rare birds & lizards, orangutans, and other monkeys.
+The small village of Bukit Lawang sits on the edge of the Gunung Leuser National Park, a big rainforest where you can see all kinds of animals, including tigers, rare birds & lizards, orangutans, and other monkeys.

-Trekking packages are ethical and you’re almost guaranteed to see Sumatran Orangutans and other wildlife.
+Trekking packages are generally ethical and you’re almost guaranteed to see Sumatran Orangutans and other wildlife.
 We saw more than 20 orangutans and a bunch of rare animals in just a couple days of trekking!

 How To Get To Bukit Lawang

 Bukit Lawang is located in North Sumatra, Indonesia, and it’s relatively easy to get there.

 There’s no airport in Bukit Lawang, so the nearest international airport is in the city of Medan (KNO), which gets daily flights from places like Bangkok, Singapore, Kuala Lumpur, and Jakarta starting at $40 USD for a one way ticket.
 You can shop for flights to Medan at Skyscanner.

 Bukit Lawang is a 3 hour drive from Medan city, although in heavy traffic it can take an extra hour or more.
 Your hotel in Lawang can arrange a driver to pick you up at the airport in Medan, or you can book a high-rated private driver to Bukit Lawang here.